MicrosoftDocs/sql-docs/azure-sql/managed-instance/sql-managed-instance-paas-overview.md

 - For information about restore from URL, see [Native RESTORE from URL](../migration-guides/managed-instance/sql-server-to-managed-instance-guide.md#backup-and-restore).

 > [!IMPORTANT]
-> Backups from a managed instance can only be restored to another managed instance.
-They cannot be restored to a SQL Server instance or to Azure SQL Database.
+> Backups from a managed instance can only be restored to other managed instances, or to SQL Server 2022.
+They cannot be restored to other versions of SQL Server, or to Azure SQL Database.

 ### Database Migration Service